 Builds resilience to and mitigates climate change.

-The successful realization of this vision for the Greenbelt centres on effective collaboration among the Province, other levels of government, First Nations and Métis communities, residents, private and non-profit sectors across all industries and other stakeholder.
+The successful realization of this vision for the Greenbelt centres on effective collaboration among the Province, other levels of government, First Nations and Métis communities, residents, private and non-profit sectors across all industries and other stakeholders.

 We acknowledge the value of permanently protecting lands that are in the Greenbelt.
 We know the Greenbelt is key to maintaining and improving the physical, social and economic health of Ontarians.
 We also know that healthy ecosystems are the foundation of human prosperity and will become increasingly important for building a climate resilient Ontario.